plotly/plotly.py/doc/python/choropleth-maps.md

 fig.show()
 ```

-To use the USA states dataset, set `locationmode='USA-states'` and provide `locations` as two-letter state abbreviations:
+To use the USA States geometry, set `locationmode='USA-states'` and provide `locations` as two-letter state abbreviations:

 ```python
 import plotly.express as px